The Heimish All Clean White Clay Foam claims to remove impurities from the skin and pores for a refreshing sensation.

 The Heimish All Clean White Clay Foam comes in a 150ml tube and costs approximately US$11.00.

 There is no recommended use by duration on the packaging after opening, although the tube itself does have an expiry of 2 years.

 Heimish has established itself a great reputation in skincare, its cleansing balm being one of the most popular products of its variety.
-The All Clean White Clay Foam is the manufacturer’s offering to complement that as a second step in a double cleanse.
+The All Clean White Clay Foam is the brand’s offering to complement that as a second step in a double cleanse.
 The first thing you notice is the packaging, once again simple and elegant.
 Utilising a typical dispensing mechanism, it relies on a squeeze tube which works well.
 It has a small opening to restrict flow which allows controlled dispensing but a large cap so it retains good stability when stored upright.